gershonc/FakeFact/README.md

 Check whether a yes/no question is true or not...

 ## Examples:
-* did George Clooney win academy award?
+* did George Clooney win an academy award?
 * Is Jeruslaem the capaitel of Israel?
 * DId Microsoft bankrupt?
 * Did Iclend bankrupt?